OpenNews/srccon/sponsors.md

 ## Accessibility Sponsors

-Our Accessibility Sponsors help to make SRCCON welcoming to as many as possible.
+Our Accessibility Sponsors help make SRCCON welcoming to as many as possible.
 We have three Accessibility Sponsor slots available:

   * Childcare
   * Scholarships
   * Transcripts

-Accessibility Sponsors recieve:
+Accessibility Sponsors receive:

 * 2 free tickets to SRCCON.
 * Logo on SRCCON website (in partners section) visible on every page.